-\begin{proposition} $\D$ and $\Er$ are faithfully flat $A$-modules. \end{proposition} Proof: A standard result states that a flat $A$-module $M$ is faithfully flat if and only if $mM \neq M$, for every maximal ideal $m$ of $A$.
+\begin{proposition} $\D$ and $\Er$ are faithfully flat $A$-modules. \end{proposition} Proof: A flat $A$-module $M$ is faithfully flat if and only if $mM \neq M$, for every maximal ideal $m$ of $A$.

-The Fourier transforms of the distributions in $m\Er$, ~which extend to functions ~holomorphic on $\C^n$ by the Paley-Weiner Theorem, all vanish at the zero of $m$.
-Thus $m\Er \neq \Er$ for every maximal ideal $m$, hence $\D$ is faithfully flat.
-This argument also proves that $\D$ is faithfully flat. $\square$\\
+The Fourier transforms of the distributions in $m\Er$, which extend to functions holomorphic on $\C^n$ by the Paley-Weiner Theorem, all vanish at the zero of $m$.
+Thus $m\Er \neq \Er$ for every maximal ideal $m$, hence $\Er$ is faithfully flat.
+Similarly, $\D$ is also faithfully flat. $\square$\\